reactioncommerce/catalyst/package/src/components/DataTable/DataTable.md

 TableExample()
 ```

-##### Simple table with data fetching
+##### Table with data fetching

-Simple table with no filtering or selectable rows.
+A DataTable without filtering or selectable rows.
 Data fetching is simulated with a 200ms delay.

 ```jsx
 import { useMemo, useEffect, useCallback } from "react";